Table of Contents

 - Periodization: a program design that incorporates variability to train different fitness attributes or peak towards a competition.
 This entails altering training variables (ie, number of reps, number of sets, training frequency, etc) in a systematic fashion that may include daily, weekly, or monthly changes.

-- Linear periodization: over time training volume (and specifically rep ranges) decrease as load increases.
-For example, one may do 3 sets of 10 reps of an exercise twice a week for 2 weeks, then move to 3 sets of 8 reps, then 4 sets of 6 reps, and then 5 sets of 4 reps, all while increasing the load accordingly.
-Then one may reset with 3 sets of 10 reps again but use a greater load due to becoming stronger.
+- Linear periodization: a program design where over time the training volume (and specifically rep ranges) decrease as load increases.
+For example, you may do 3 sets of 10 reps of an exercise twice a week for 2 weeks, then move to 3 sets of 8 reps, then 4 sets of 6 reps, and then 5 sets of 4 reps, all while increasing the load accordingly.
+Then you may reset with 3 sets of 10 reps again but use a greater load due to becoming stronger.

 - Reverse linear periodization: the opposite of linear perodization described above.

-- Undulating periodization: altering training volume and load on a daily (daily undulating periodization (DUP)) or weekly/biweekly (weekly undulating periodization (WUP)) basis.
+- Undulating periodization: a program design where you alter training volume and load on a daily (daily undulating periodization (DUP)) or weekly/biweekly (weekly undulating periodization (WUP)) basis.

-- Block periodization: designing short mesocycles to specifically train for different goals while attempting to retain the fitness attributes obtained through prior training.
+- Block periodization: a longer-term program design that includes short mesocycles to specifically train for different goals while attempting to retain the fitness attributes obtained through prior training.

 - Deload: a relatively brief period of time where you purposefully use less training volume, lower training intensity, or both, to aid recovery from fatigue induced by prior training.

-In this lesson we have discussed several different terms and concepts relevant to resistance training.
+In this lesson I have discussed several different terms and concepts relevant to resistance training.
 This covers how to describe individual repetitions, sets, rest periods, program structure, and progression over time.
-With an understanding of the basic terminology and concepts, in the next lesson we will see how the evidence can guide us to use these concepts to construct a resistance training program.
+With an understanding of the basic terminology and concepts, in the next two lessons I will present the evidence that can guide you in using these concepts to construct an effect resistance training program.